23 May Montessori Kindergarten Fosters Critical Thinking Skills

 Choosing a kindergarten for your little one is an important decision.
 It is his first step in formal education and sets the stage for his school career.
 While some public schools provide an excellent kindergarten program, you may find a Montessori kindergarten, like the one at Sugar Mill, a better alternative for your child.
-Following the Montessori principles of multi-age groupings, uninterrupted blocks of learning time, and guided choice for learning activities, Sugar Mill Montessori kindergarten in Sugar Land fosters the critical thinking skills vital to success in school.
+Following the Montessori principles of multi-age groupings, uninterrupted blocks of learning time, and guided choice for learning activities foster the critical thinking skills vital to success in school.

 Whether your child has already attended the early childhood program at Sugar Mill or is joining for the first time as a kindergarten student, he will be grouped with other children from ages 3 to 6.
 As a kindergartener, he will be in a position to help younger students and become a role model and leader in the group.
 This fosters critical thinking skills as he works to help others solve problems and makes choices about which activities he will participate in.